ample/next-prismic-slice-machine-starter/.github/README.md

-# Ample's NEXT.js Starter
+# Work in progress - Ample's NEXT.js starter configured with Prismic Slice Machine

-This starter serves as the starting point for Ample [NEXT.js](https://nextjs.org/) development projects.
+This starter serves as the starting point for Ample [NEXT.js](https://nextjs.org/) development projects that use [Prismic's Slice Machine](https://prismic.io/docs/core-concepts/slice-machine).
 It has pre-configured preferences to make getting started less cumbersome.
 To create a new project from this template, click the green "Use this Template" button above.

+_Ample's Next.js starter can be found [here](https://github.com/ample/next-starter-ample)._

 ## Prerequisite